-On the face of it, breast implant revision surgery sounds like a very simple procedure in the book – remove old implants, replace them with new ones – but sometimes it isn’t, because there are many reasons as to why a client would require replacement implants.
+On the face of it, breast implant revision surgery sounds like a very simple procedure in the book–remove old implants, replace them with new ones–but sometimes it isn’t, because there are many reasons as to why a patient would require replacement implants.

-Our surgeon Mr Maisam Fazel has worked with many clients who have previously undergone breast surgery elsewhere, so they’re aware of what exactly has gone awry and what needs to be done to correct it.
-Rest assured that whatever has gone wrong with your implants, we can correct it.
+Mr Maisam Fazel has worked with many patients who have previously undergone breast surgery elsewhere, so they’re aware of what exactly has gone awry and what needs to be done to correct it.